sjvrijn/mf2/README.md

 whereas higher fidelity levels refer to more accurate but also much more demaning evaluations such as prototype tests in wind tunnels.
-The hope of multi-fildelity optimization approaches is that many of the not-so-accurate but simple low-fidelity evaluations can be uaws to achieve improved results on the realistic high-fidelity version of the objective where only very few evaluations can be performed.
+The hope of multi-fildelity optimization approaches is that many of the not-so-accurate but simple low-fidelity evaluations can be used to achieve improved results on the realistic high-fidelity version of the objective where only very few evaluations can be performed.